selflash/ofxSelflash/README.md

 Description:
 --------

-ofxSelflash is addon to be able to write a code like AS3 on openFrameworks.
+ofxSelflash is addon to be able to write a code like AS3 on openFrameworks0.9.7

 + 'fl2d' package is classes like built-in classes of ActionScript3.0.
 + 'fl3d' package is classes that imitated classes of PaperVision3D.